 Making Proficiency Management in Nuclear Operations Possible With Kahuna

-Kahuna’s skills and competency management platform helps nuclear organizations align with the expectations outlined in IER L2-21-4, Rev. 1, not by replacing existing programs, but by strengthening them.
-Kahuna provides a more robust, dynamic system for nuclear organizations to monitor, assess, and maintain workforce proficiency and capability across roles, teams, and vendors to support greater operational and plant reliability.
+Kahuna’s skills and competency management platform helps nuclear organizations align with modern operational expectations, not by replacing existing programs, but by strengthening them.
+Kahuna provides a more robust, dynamic system to monitor, assess, and maintain workforce proficiency and capability across roles, teams, and vendors to support greater operational and plant reliability.

 See and Respond to Proficiency Gaps Before They Become Incidents